sandrinodimattia/timecrisis/examples/basic-sqlite/README.md

-# Time Crisis - Basic Example with SQLite
+# TimeCrisis - Basic Example with SQLite

 Build the library first by running this in the root: